huffyhenry/shot-generation/README.md

 samples, team_map = run()
 graph(samples, team_map, attack=True)
 ```
-which produces a scatter plot of team coefficients with 50% CIs:
+which produces a scatter plot of team attack profile with 50% CIs:
 ![Team coefficients](doc/figures/team_scatter.png)

 The CIs are very wide, but in fact the underlying team